somrajroy/CloudLandingZone/README.md

    * In `multi-cloud designs`, always follow the `lowest common denominator principle` — if it works in the strictest cloud, it will work everywhere reliably.<br/>

 ### Cloud-Agnostic Tagging Matrix for Landing Zones
 Below are enterprise-grade sample tags (dictionary) that you can leverage.
 If you use this dictionary as a baseline in your Landing Zone, you’ll automatically be future-proof for AWS, GCP and Azure — meaning FinOps dashboards, IaC modules, and compliance policies will be portable across clouds. <br/>
 #### Mnadatory Tags (cross-cloud baseline)
-These are essential for governance, FinOps, automation, and compliance.
-Minimum set for every resource: env, cost_center, owner_email.<br/>
+These are essential for governance, FinOps, automation, and compliance. <br/>

 | **Tag Key**           | **Purpose**                  | **Why Mandatory (All CSPs)**                                                                                  |